Vladdstian/Python_Training/Certificates/README.md

 ## My Completed Certificates

-The certificates are valid, they have the links directly to Udemy website and they are uploaded here as a part of my training in Git/GitHub and Linux.
-Certificates are also downloaded directly from Linux and saved also as a pdf file.
 More certificates will be added to this repository as I continue my learning journey.

 Here is a complete list of certificates:

 ### 1. Google Data Analytics: